Oliver Jones (The Bold and the Beautiful): Storylines

-Steffy has Liam Spencer, then Cooper, and Aunt Pam to set up the head sign to say "Future Ho" in the back of Hope as she models a dress and gives her take on "Hope for the Future".
+Liam Cooper and Pamela Douglas, which Steffy is later falsely blamed for a fired by her father, to set up the head sign to say "Future Ho" in the back of Hope as she models a dress and gives her take on "Hope for the Future".
 Hope starts like a deer in headlights but after she focuses on Oliver's smile and his encouraging eyes she continues to talk and becomes more confident calling it "Hope for the Future because that's what our society needs today."
-She sold the campaign much to Steffy's disappointment & dismay.
-She tells Pam she has to get Oliver away from Hope because she sees that he is to Hope what Ridge Forrester is to Brooke Logan: true love.
+She sold the campaign much to Steffy's dismay.
+She tells Pam she has to get Oliver away from Hope.
 He somehow some way was her grounding force that kept her stable and in control.

 Oliver gave Hope a two-part Chinese necklace expressing their love and he wore one-half of it to the party and she was supposed to wear the other half but left it at the office.
 Marcus took Hope's necklace away from Steffy after she seriously considered going there to have sex with Oliver to break them up but decided not to since her father gave her an adamant warning not to interfere in Oliver and Hope's relationship.

 At this party Hope encouraged her mother to dress up like her and Hope went upstairs as Brooke Logan continued to dance with her mask on.
 Oliver came to the party and saw the necklace and put his mask on assuming it was Hope.
-He was dressed exactly like Ridge Forrester so Brooke naturally assumed it was him.
+He was dressed exactly like Ridge Forrester so Brooke assumed it was him.
 She ran over and whispered in his ear she's ready, which is what Hope said she'd do once she was ready to finally give her virginity to him.
 So when Brooke did this he followed her out to the terrace and they had sex.
 After coming from the party Hope comes out and he looks stunned wondering who it was he just had sex with and he became panicked after seeing Brooke take the mask off.
 Brooke totally unaware of the situation acted nicely and motherly since she assumed it was Ridge.

 The Pose tune continues to play in her head and she continues to needle her husband Ridge about their risque rendezvous which he is totally dumbfounded by.
 After realizing he really has no idea what she's talking about she finally confronts Oliver.